DeBrosOfficial/network/README.md

 #### Node Setup

-The installation script sets up a **bootstrap node** (named "node" for simplicity):
+The installation script sets up a **network node**:

-- Network entry point that other nodes connect to
 - Runs on ports: 4001 (P2P), 5001 (RQLite), 7001 (Raft)
-- Should be deployed on stable, publicly accessible servers
-- Acts as initial seed for peer discovery
 - Participates in DHT for peer discovery and data replication
 - Can be deployed on any server or VPS

+For setup, please run these commands with adequate permissions:

+- Ensure you have elevated privileges or run as a user with the necessary permissions for server setup.
+- Follow the installation steps correctly to ensure a smooth deployment.

 #### Service Management